9 Notable Reasons to Become a Medical Assistant Now

 Medical assistants also have their fair share of clinical responsibilities.
 This includes assisting the physician in taking and recording patients’ vital signs, explaining procedures, administering medications, drawing blood, sterilizing equipment and conducting a variety of tests in the lab.

-Now that you have a solid understanding of what a medical assisting career entails, let’s take a look at some of the benefits of pursuing this profession.
+Now that you have a solid understanding of what the job entails, you’re still wondering: Is medical assisting a good career for you?
+Let’s take a look at some of the benefits of pursuing this profession.

 1. Jobs are increasing faster than average

 The healthcare industry as a whole is rapidly growing, and the same is true for medical assistants.
-MA jobs are projected to increase by 29 percent through 2026, according to the U.S. Bureau of Labor Statistics (BLS).
-This is more than four times faster than the national average of 7 percent.
+MA jobs are projected to increase by 23 percent through 2028, according to the U.S. Bureau of Labor Statistics (BLS).1 This is more than four times faster than the national average of 5 percent.

 2. You can enter the field quickly

 One of the biggest positives of medical assisting is that the job is accessible, especially when compared to some medical careers that can take years of college.
-The most straightforward path is earning a Medical Assisting Diploma, which can be completed in as few as 12 months.* Most Medical Assisting programs will incorporate a blend of classroom and laboratory work that include lessons in anatomy and medical terminology.
+The most straightforward path is earning a Medical Assisting Diploma, which can be completed in as few as 12 months in a traditional format or as few as 6-9 months in a subscription-based competency-based education format.2 Most Medical Assisting programs will incorporate a blend of classroom and laboratory work that include lessons in anatomy and medical terminology.

 Most aspiring medical assistants choose to take the Certified Medical Assistant (CMA) exam.
 The test requires a broad and intensive understanding of healthcare implementation, and although studying for hours and hours probably doesn’t sound ideal, all of the information gleaned will prove incredibly useful once you land your first job.

 Passing the exam earns participants the credential of CMA, as accredited by the American Association of Medical Assistants (AAMA).
-This credential isn’t required by all employers, but it can definitely increase your marketability in the field.
-It is highly coveted and will permanently mark you as a professional in your field.
+This credential isn’t required by all employers, but certainly has the potential to increase your marketability in the field.

 4. You can work in a variety of different settings